bcdev/h2ops/{{ cookiecutter.folder_name }}/MLOps.md

 ```bash
   mamba env update
 ```
 To reflect these changes in Airflow as well, please restart the services as shown in the next step.

-### 2. Start the services:
+### 2. Start the services

 The following script spins up containers for Airflow, MLFLow, MinIO (if you chose it) and Jupyter Lab (not in a container).
 ```bash
   chmod +x mlops-run.sh
 ```
 ```bash
   ./mlops-run.sh -b
 ```
 The following flags exist which could alter the behaviour of the way the framework runs, but the user should not worry about it or change them if not needed.
 ```commandline
 -c -> to build docker images without cache
 -j -> to change the port of jupyter lab instance running; defaults to 8895